Some Kind of Wonderful (film)

 Some Kind of Wonderful is a 1987 American teen romantic drama film directed by Howard Deutch and starring Eric Stoltz, Mary Stuart Masterson, and Lea Thompson.
-It is one of several successful teen dramas written by John Hughes in the 1980s.
-Blue-collar teen Keith goes out with the popular Amanda, a girl he has always dreamed of dating.
-Her ex-boyfriend plots revenge on him, while Keith's tomboy best friend Watts realizes she has feelings for Keith.
+It is one of several successful teen dramas written by John Hughes in 1987.
 The film had its premiere in Hollywood on February 23, 1987, and widely released theatrically in the United States on February 27.

 Plot

 The film is set against the strict social hierarchy of an American public high school in the San Pedro area of Los Angeles.
 Blue-collar mechanic and aspiring artist Keith Nelson is best friends with tomboy drummer Watts.
 Keith's father, Cliff, is obsessed with sending him to college for business, as he would be the first in their family to go.

-Keith is enamored with Amanda Jones, one of the most popular girls in school, and he spends much of his time drawing her.
-She is dating Hardy Jenns, a spoiled and selfish boy from a wealthy neighborhood.
-However, Amanda herself is not wealthy: she lives in the same working-class district as Watts and Keith, and she borrows her fashionable clothes from her friends.
-Hardy treats Amanda as his "property" while also fooling around with another girl.
+Keith is enamored with Amanda Jones, one of the most popular girls in school, who is dating Hardy Jenns, a spoiled and selfish boy from a wealthy neighborhood.
+However, Amanda herself is not wealthy.

-Watts is dismissive of Keith's crush, saying that he and Amanda are too different.
-Hearing that Amanda will be in detention for the foreseeable future, Keith gets himself in trouble to spend time with her.
-However, she talks her way out of it, and he is stuck with the school criminals, eventually making friends with troublemaker Duncan (a cool Punk Rock youth).
+Keith gets himself in trouble to spend time with Amanda, but she talks her way out of it, and he is stuck with the school troublemakers, eventually making friends with Duncan (a cool punk rock youth).

-When Amanda breaks up with Hardy, Keith asks her out.
-Mainly to spite Hardy, Amanda accepts.
-Meanwhile, seeing them together makes Watts realize that she loves Keith as more than just a friend.
-She pretends to like another boy to try and make Keith jealous, and she continues to discourage him from being with Amanda, to no avail.
-Keith's popularity around school begins to increase once word spreads of his upcoming date with Amanda, whereas Amanda's popularity quickly declines.

-Hardy plots trouble for Keith by inviting him and Amanda to a party after their date, where he plans to have him beaten up.
-Through his sister Laura, Keith finds out about the scheme and believes Amanda is a part of it.
-He decides to go to the party anyway and face Hardy.